 3. Create the plan over the course of several days.

 Meal planning need not take a large block of time.
 As you or others think of meal ideas over the course of the week, write them down.
 While searching online for a recipe, you may encounter several that sound good and are doable.
 Use those recipes accordingly.

 4. Include leftovers in the meal plan lineup.

 If it was a great meal to begin with, the meal should still be great the second or third time around.
 The desire for a fresh meal is great, but proper food storage techniques usually allow leftovers to still be fresh and taste great.
-(Mix in perishable ingredients, such as fresh herbs, greens, or grated cheese, fresh each time you serve a dish.).
+(Mix in ingredients, such as fresh herbs, greens, or grated cheese, fresh each time you serve a dish.).
 Depending on your family size, there may be no such thing as leftovers, since everything is eaten in one sitting.
-If it’s a quality meal, it is worth eating again.
+If it’s a quality meal, and there happens to be food left over, it is worth eating again.